LewisGaul/LewisGaul.github.io/_posts/rough/2022-05-01-cgroups-intro.md

 - 'cpu' for controlling/monitoring CPU usage
 - 'cpuset' for controlling which CPUs may be used
 - 'pids' for controlling/monitoring the number of allowed child PIDs
-- 'devices' for controlling which devices may be created/accessed

 ### Cgroup versions